 NOTICE TO SHERMAN TAXPAYERS

-I have received the Tax Warrant to start collections as of July 1, 2017 for the Fiscal Year July 1, 2017-June 30, 2018 on the Grand List of October 1, 2016.
-The mill rate for the Town of Sherman has been set at 20.33.
-Notice is hereby given to the taxpayers of the Town of Sherman, CT that taxes for Motor Vehicles along with the first installment of Real Estate and Personal Property on the Grand List of October 1, 2016 becomes due and payable July 1, 2017.
-If the first installment is not paid on or before August 1, 2017 interest will be charged at a rate of 1.5% per month from the original due date, with a minimum interest charge of $2.00.
-Any tax under $100, and all Motor Vehicle Taxes are due and payable in-full July 1, 2017, last day to pay without penalty is August 1, 2017.
+Notice is hereby given to the taxpayers of the Town of Sherman, CT that the second installment of Real Estate and Personal Property; as well as Supplemental Motor Vehicle taxes on the Grand List of October 1, 2016 becomes due and payable January 1, 2018.
+If payment is not made on or before February 1, 2018 interest will be charged at a rate of 1.5% per month from the original due date, with a minimum interest charge of $2.00.

-Payments must be postmarked by the United States Postal Service on or before August 1, 2017 to be considered timely.
-Any payment received after August 1, 2017 lacking a postmark, or having a postmark after August 1, 2017 will be considered delinquent.
+Payments must be postmarked by the United States Postal Service on or before February 1, 2018 to be considered timely.
+Any payment received after February 1, 2018 lacking a postmark, or having a postmark after February1, 2018 will be considered delinquent.

 Municipal taxes are the responsibility of the taxpayer. §12-130 - Failure to send or receive a tax bill does not relieve the taxpayer from his/her liability for the payment of taxes or delinquent charges.

 Office: Hours are Tuesday thru Friday 9a-12p & 1p-4p.
-Only the payment counter will be open on Saturday’s in July of 2017 from 9a-12p.
+Only thepayment counter will be open on Saturday’s in January of 2018 from 9a-12p.
 Any questions about assessment values or adjustments need to be directed to the Tax Assessor’s office Tuesday – Friday.

-Online: New Online Payment Vendor: Invoice Cloud has acquired MCC.
-Payments may be made with a credit/debit card or by transferring funds online at the Town’s website, click on View/Pay Taxes on the homepage.
+Online: Payments may be made with a credit/debit card or by transferring funds online at the Town’s website, click on View/Pay Taxes under Resources or on the Tax Collector’s page.
 Fees apply.
-Credit/Debit cards are not accepted in the office or over the phone.
+Credit/Debit cards are not accepted in the office, or over the phone.